afrenchee/AI_BOOTCAMP_Group_Project_1_Energy_Consumption/README.md

 ### Key Objectives:
 1. **National and Regional Energy Consumption**: Analyze U.S. energy consumption at both the national and regional levels.
-2. ~~**Energy Type Analysis**: Breakdown energy consumption by type (coal, nuclear, renewables) across regions.~~ Consider dropping this?
-3. **Industry-Specific Consumption**: Evaluate energy consumption by major industries, and assess efficiency (kWh per dollar of output).
+2. **Industry-Specific Consumption**: Evaluate energy consumption by major industries, and assess efficiency (kWh per dollar of output).
-4. **Predictive Modeling**: Forecast future energy consumption and costs, particularly for the largest energy consumers.
+3. **Predictive Modeling**: Forecast future energy consumption and costs, particularly for the largest energy consumers.
-5. **Insights and Recommendations**: Identify trends, future risks, and offer recommendations based on the analysis.
+4. **Insights and Recommendations**: Identify trends, future risks, and offer recommendations based on the analysis.

 ---